What is the LimeLight Laser?

 What happens after the treatment?

-Immediately following treatment, brown spots will start to darken and your skin may appear slightly red.
+Immediately following treatment for your age spots, brown spots will start to darken and your skin may appear slightly red.
 The treated area may be mildly swollen.
 This typically lasts anywhere from a few hours to several days.
 Mineral make-up can be applied to cover the redness.

 Within one to three weeks, the darkened spots will flake off and fade.
 Diffuse redness or telangiectasia will decrease and the mottled complexion will improve.